-The TWIN 5 spreader bar offers various hangpoint options to allow for height and/or weight differences between the pilot and passenger.
+SWING offers suitable spreader bar TWIN RS.
+They are offering various hangpoint options to allow for height and/or weight differences between the pilot and passenger.
 These are shown in Fig. 8.

 Differences in height are offset by attaching the passenger's carabiners in the upper, middle or lower loops (B1, B2 or B3) on the front of the spreader bar.